 And the LORD said to me, “Faithless Israel has proved herself more righteous than treacherous Judah.”

-The Bible documents how Judah’s family had absolutely no fear of God.
-Furthermore, the Lord considered their worship nothing more than a feigned deception.
+The Bible documents how Judah’s family seemed to have no fear of God.
+While the Lord considered their worship nothing more than a feigned deception.

 Now read Jeremiah 11:13-14: